 This post features a few tips on how to cook barlotti beans, how to reduce bloat from beans and the sugar bean recipe in a printable recipe card.
 To read simply scroll or jump to the recipe.

-How to Boil Sugar Beans
+How to Boil Sugar Beans for Curry

 Some readers have also requested a recipe for boiling sugar beans- many of you find it tricky boiling beans, either it gets burnt or overcooked.
 The secret to perfectly boiled sugar beans is that it has to be soaked overnight.
 Apart from reducing cooking time it also prevents the skin of the beans from peeling off when boiled.

-In the case of sugar beans a watched pot boils best, either cook the beans on low heat or keep a watchful eye so that it does not burn.
+In the case of sugar beans, a watched pot boils best, either cook the beans on low heat or keep a watchful eye so that it does not burn.
 You can also add a teaspoon of cooking oil to keep the beans from sticking while it boils.

 1.Start by sifting through the beans to remove stones or chipped pieces.
 Wash with cold water then soak overnight.